 Alcohol promotional activities, including advertising, shall not be associated with otherwise existing campus events, programs or campus organizational functions on or off campus.
-This includes, but is not limited to, such items as cups, frisbees, T-shirts, backpacks, beverage can/bottle coolers and any other items carrying alcohol/beer advertising.
-Advertising of establishments that sell alcohol may appear and must adhere to the following guidelines:
+This includes, novelty items, giveaways, and apparel associated with the event.
+Advertising of establishments that sell alcohol must adhere to the following guidelines:

-4.3.7.1 Advertising of establishments that sell alcohol shall not include brand names, logos, prices, visual images or verbal phrases that refer to consumption of alcoholic beverages.
+Advertising of establishments that sell alcohol shall not include brand names, logos, prices, visual images or verbal phrases that refer to consumption of alcoholic beverages.
 Advertising of establishments that sell alcohol shall not encourage any form of alcohol abuse or promote alcohol specials such as two for ones, happy hour drink specials or any ads that encourage rapid and extensive consumption of alcohol.